igrishaev/farseer/README.md

 The `rpc-sum` function is a handler for the `:math/sum` method.
 The function takes **exactly two** arguments.
 The first argument is the context map which we'll discuss later.
 The second is the parameters passed to the method in request.
 They might be either a map or a vector.
-Alternately, a method can be free from parameters at all.
+If a method doesn't accept parameters, the arguments will be `nil`.

 The function might be defined in another namespace.
 In this case, you import it and pass to the map as usual: